syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-install.md

 	* To open the Syncfusion Control Panel, click **Launch Control Panel**.

-12. After installation, there will be two Syncfusion control panel entries, as shown below.
+12. After installation, there will be two Syncfusion Control Panel entries, as shown below.
 The Essential Studio entry will manage all Syncfusion products installed in the same version, while the Product entry will only uninstall the specific product setup.

     ![Control Panel](images/Step-by-Step-Installation_img19.png)